MikeBib/Setting-UP-A-VPN/README.md

 </p>
 <br />

-STEP 1 - Locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
-We will use this later as well.
-You will see Example 1A below.
+STEP 2 - Go to www.portal.azure.com and find Virtual Machines.
+(Create a free account with $200 if you need to).
+See Example 2A

-Example 1A
+Example 2A
 <p>
 <img src="https://i.imgur.com/qDgu5K6.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>